Tar: Uses

 Mixing tar with linseed oil varnish produces tar paint.
 Tar paint has a translucent brownish hue and can be used to saturate and tone wood and protect it from weather.
 Tar paint can also be toned with various pigments, producing translucent colors and preserving the wood texture.

 Tar was once used for public humiliation, known as tarring and feathering.
 By pouring hot wood tar onto somebody's bare skin and waiting for it to cool, they would remain stuck in one position.
 From there, people would attach feathers to the tar, which would remain stuck on the tarred person for the duration of the punishment.
 That person would then become a public example for the rest of the day.

-Tar was used in 9th-century Baghdad, which had streets paved with tar, derived from petroleum that became accessible from natural fields in the region.
+Pitch was familiar in 9th-century Iraq, derived from petroleum that became accessible from natural fields in the region.
+It was sometimes used in the construction of baths or in shipbuilding.

 Coal tar

 Coal tar was formerly one of the products of gasworks.
-Tar made from coal or petroleum is considered toxic and carcinogenic because of its high benzene content, though coal tar in low concentrations is used as a topical medicine.
-Coal and petroleum tar has a pungent odour.
+Tar made from coal or petroleum is considered toxic and carcinogenic because of its high benzene content, though coal tar in low concentrations is used as a topical medicine for conditions such as psoriasis.
+Coal and petroleum tar has a pungent odor.

 Coal tar is listed at number 1999 in the United Nations list of dangerous goods.